PhilipYip1988/python-tutorials/014_system_module_custom_modules/readme.md

 ![img_045](./images/img_045.png)

-If the module is moved into a different folder, it won't be found when attempting to import giving a ```ModuleNotFoundError```:
+If the module is moved into a different folder, it won't be found when attempting to import giving a ModuleNotFoundError:

 ```
 import script